-All accumulated ISA savings from past years will still provide tax free interest.
-The amount that a well-built ISA could save in tax is substantial.
+All ISA savings from past years remain tax free, so the amount that could be saved through a tax-free stockpile is substantial.
 [See our guide to Cash ISAs for more details.]

-If unhappy with the rate of return on an ISA, it can be transferred to a new provider.
+If you're unhappy with the rate of return on an ISA, it can be transferred to a new provider.
 The new provider must arrange the transfer.
-Closing ISAs or manually withdrawing money will disengage funds from their tax-free status.
+Closing ISAs or manually withdrawing money will remove funds from their tax-free status.